-For your own safety, only use spare parts and accessory products that are approved and/or recommended by Husqvarna and have them installed by an authorized Husqvarna workshop.
-Husqvarna accepts no liability for other products and any resulting damage or loss
+For your own safety, only use spare parts and accessory products that are approved and/or recommended by Husqvarna Motorcycles and have them installed by an authorized Husqvarna Motorcycles workshop.
+Husqvarna Motorcycles accepts no liability for other products and any resulting damage or loss.

 Certain spare parts and accessory products are specified in parentheses in the descriptions.
-Your Husqvarna dealer will be glad to advise you.
+Your Husqvarna Motorcycles dealer will be glad to advise you.

-The current Husky Power for your vehicle can be found on the Husqvarna website.
-International Husqvarna website: www.husqvarna-motorcycles.com
+The current Husqvarna Motorcycles accessories for your vehicle can be found on the Husqvarna Motorcycles website.
+International Husqvarna Motorcycles website: www.husqvarna-motorcycles.com